 Whether you are searching for a career-oriented position or a job to assist you in financing your education, there are several basic components of a job search.
 Generally you will need to prepare a resume, write a cover letter, and attend an interview(s) in order to secure a position.

 The more diverse and creative your job search methods are, the more opportunities you will uncover, and, the greater the chance is that you will find, and land, the job of your dreams.

-The resume is the most common way to let perspective employers know how your background and qualifications might meet their needs.
+The resume is the most common way to let prospective employers know how your background and qualifications might meet their needs.
 It is your opportunity to provide relevant information on your past experiences, your education, and your skills that pertain to that particular work setting.
-Please stop by the Career Development and Counseling Center to obtain materials that will aid you in writing and designing a resume.
+Please stop by Career Services to obtain materials that will aid you in writing and designing a resume.
 After you have drafted this document, schedule an appointment with a counselor to have your resume critiqued.

 The Cover Letter